My name is Matt Briggs. I’m a writer living in the suburbs south of Seattle, north of Tacoma.

 When I began writing I aspired to be a regional writer.
 I didn’t see anything limiting about this concept.
 The books that I love and the writers that are meaningful to me are from somewhere and are closely associated with their place.
 Chris Offut is from Lexington.
 John Steinbeck is from Silinas.
 Janet Frame is from Dunedin.
 James Joyce is from Dublin.
 Nikolai Gogal is a Ukrainian from St. Petersburg.

 And yet, there is very little the Seattle or the Pacific Northwest my parents grew up in, or that I grew up in that remains for my daughter.
 The other day my daughter said she didn’t know that Ivar’s Acres of Clams was named after a person.
 The person being Iver Haglund, a folk singer business man that represents a central figure in 20th century Seattle culture.
 In fact the even more forgotten regional novelist, Nard Jones, a major Seattle novelist and writer is completely unknown among the current raft of neo-regionalist such as Cascadia Magazine, Cascadia Now, Moss Lit, and Old Growth Northwest.
 (Oh scratch Old Growth Northwest since the organization has already come and gone.)
-Jones write in his book Seattle, Ivar Haglund, was “not afraid to reflect Puget Sound tradition in the decor of his restaurants, whereas others of his profession seem intent on making their patrons forget where they are.”
+Jones wrote in his book Seattle, about Ivar Haglund, he was “not afraid to reflect Puget Sound tradition in the decor of his restaurants, whereas others of his profession seem intent on making their patrons forget where they are.”

 The solidity of this where they are as proven to be as ephemeral in the regional miasma of Seattle as a non-profit organization like Old Growth Northwest.
 This site then is a place for me to attempt to resist the rate of change not as a conservationist but more like a Denny Hill hold out.